-Over the past fifty years, we have lost one third of the bird population in the North American continent.
+Over the past fifty years, we have lost one third of the bird population within the North American continent.
 That is three billion birds!
 Three hundred and eighty- nine species of birds are currently on the edge of extinction.
 This is due to climate change, habitat loss and destruction, outdoor cats, bird-window collisions and chemical contamination by pesticides and herbicides.

 Marion Audubon is active in our community, writing articles on conservation, and getting involved in new construction issues that impact our wildlife, always striving to preserve our precious natural resources.